 If you store it correctly, in the fridge in an airtight container, this fudge can last for up to 2 weeks.

-Yes.
-To freeze Creme Egg flavoured fudge, pop the squares into an airtight container and freeze for up to 2 months.
+Yes, for up to 2 months.
+You can pop the squares into an airtight container or freeze them on a baking tray until solid, then transfer them to a freezer bag.
+You can also freeze the entire slab wrapped in cling film.
 When you're ready to eat it, defrost in the fridge or at room temperature.
 Do not refreeze.

 I hope you like this Creme Egg fudge as much as I do.
 If you make it at home, please leave a comment to let us know how it goes.
 Enjoy!